 Alternatively, you can also directly visit the nearest branch of the lender with the required documents and apply for a loan through the lender’s branch.
 In this case, you will need to fill up the application form and submit it with the required documents at the branch.

-Tractor Loan FAQs
+FAQs on Tractor Loan

 - Apart from the interest rate and the processing fee, what are some of the other charges that are levied by lenders for tractor loans?

 Apart from the interest rate and processing fee, you may have to pay the following charges:

 - Part-payment fee